AIVL has member organisations in each state and territory that delivery a range of frontline services to people who use drugs.

 As part of this process, the Project’s Expert Advisory Group (comprising AIVL representatives and Aboriginal and Torres Strait Islander people with specific expertise relevant to the project) recommended the development of an introductory resource to be distributed to organisations in the Aboriginal Community Controlled Health Sector, providing an introduction to AIVL and its member organisations in each state and territory.

-The enclosed 2-page introductory resource provides a brief outline of AIVL and its member organisations’ existing programs/engagement opportunities for Aboriginal and Torres Strait Islander people who use drugs.
+This introductory resource provides a brief outline of AIVL and its member organisations’ existing programs/engagement opportunities for Aboriginal and Torres Strait Islander people who use drugs.
 The resource is designed to raise awareness of peer-based drug user organisations and their role in providing services/support for Aboriginal and Torres Strait Islander people who use drugs.
 The resource provides a brief introduction, with contact details for member organisations for those services seeking further information.